TravelModellingGroup/Documentation/tmg-documentation/1.5/gtamodel/guides/scheduler.md

 All of the rates are read in from the file “~/ActivityDistributions/FrequencyDistributions.zfc” besides the number of adults contained in a joint episode while is in “~/ActivityDistributions/AdultDistributions.zfc”.
 When calibrating models it is best to never touch these files as they have been generated using XTMF from the 2011 TTS.

+The activity generation distributions are broken down into their

 ![alt text](images/GenerateEpisodes.png "Generate Episodes")

 ## Combining Projects Into a Person Schedule